Best All-Terrain Tires for Ford Expedition

 Pros:

-- 115 load index (2,679 lbs per tire) supports heavy payloads and towing.
+- 115 load index (2,679 lbs per tire) supports many full-size SUV setups when properly matched to the vehicle placard.

 - 50,000-mile limited treadwear warranty plus a 2-year road hazard guarantee.